chuangcaleb/wtsa/_poosts/The Greatest Showman Series/From Now On – Analysis.md

 **These eyes will not be blinded by the lights**

-> V: He runs from the shade and into the sun – but his mind fixed forward
+> V: He runs out from the shade and into the blinding sun — but his eyes and mind are fixed forward, pressing on towards the goal before him

 **From now on**